NREL/resstock/measures/ResStockArguments/README.md

 Whether the heat pump is ducted or not.
 Only used for mini-split.
 It's assumed that air-to-air and ground-to-air are ducted, and packaged terminal heat pump and room air conditioner with reverse cycle are not ducted.
 If not provided, assumes not ducted.

 - **Name:** ``heat_pump_is_ducted``
-- **Type:** ``Choice``
+- **Type:** ``Boolean``

 - **Required:** ``false``

-- **Choices:** `true`, `false`

 <br/>

 **Heat Pump: Crankcase Heater Power Watts**

 Heat Pump crankcase heater power consumption in Watts.
 Applies only to air-to-air, mini-split, packaged terminal heat pump and room air conditioner with reverse cycle.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump'>Packaged Terminal Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle'>Room Air Conditioner w/ Reverse Cycle</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump'>Packaged Terminal Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle'>Room Air Conditioner w/ Reverse Cycle</a>) is used.

 - **Name:** ``heat_pump_crankcase_heater_watts``
 - **Type:** ``String``